University Writing Project Guidelines

 The benefits of the UWP are numerous:

-2) Faculty members are not asked to assign additional written coursework or give up valuable class time to participate in the UWP.
-Writing samples are obtained from work already required in the selected courses and, as the writing sample will come from course-embedded work, there will be no need to use a class period for project administration.
+2. Faculty members are not asked to assign additional written coursework or give up valuable class time to participate in the UWP.
+Writing samples are obtained from work already required in the selected courses.

-3) Faculty members will receive valuable feedback on the writing abilities of their students.
+3. Faculty members, departments, and colleges will receive valuable feedback on the writing abilities of their students.
 Samples will be scored by trained scorers selected from the Department of English and results will be tabulated by department and college in aggregate format by the OAS.
 These data may be used for ongoing program assessment and will contribute to the assessment of general education at NIU.

 Faculty choosing to participate in the UWP must agree to the following:

-2. Faculty members will send the instructions for the course assignment selected to the OAS to be shared with the English faculty evaluating the writing assignments by February 22, 2013.
-The maximum number of pages for any one writing sample is ten pages; a minimum if three pages of text is required.
+3. Faculty members will send the writing assignment instructions to the OAS to be shared with the English faculty evaluating the writing assignments.
+Student assignments MUST be a minimum of three pages of text.

-3. Faculty members will send the student writing samples to the OAS no later than May 6, 2013 (these may be sent electronically or by hard copy).
+4. Faculty members will send the student writing samples to the OAS no later than May 11, 2015 (electronically or by hard copy).
+Faculty participating in the fall semester can submit course name, section #(s), assignment instructions, and student assignments in December.

-5. Faculty will inform their students that the results of their individual assessments will remain confidential by the OAS and will not be shared with faculty, college administrators, or any other parties.
+5. Faculty will inform their students that the results of their individual assessments will remain confidential.
 Aggregated results will be made publicly available.

-For more information, please contact Sherrill Morris in the Office of Assessment Services at
+For more information, please contact the Office of Assessment Services at (815) 753-8659 email@example.com